stakater/Playbook/content/workshop/nordmart-ci-cd.md

 # CI/CD for NordMart

 Nordmart has 5 microservices for now.
-The strategy we use is each microservice will have its own codebase and repository and will be using the same pipeline library function `releaseApplication`, a generic function to build application, run unit tests, build & push docker image, run end-to-end tests.
+The strategy we use is each microservice will have its own codebase and repository and will be using the same pipeline library function [`releaseApplication`](https://github.com/stakater/stakater-pipeline-library/blob/master/vars/releaseApplication.groovy), a generic function for:

+1. application build.
+2. unit tests execution.
+3. build & push docker image
+4. run end-to-end tests.

 For versioning, we also have different strategies for PR and master.
 For master, we use semantic versioning.
 And for PR, we use `0.0.0-PR-Number-BuildNumber-SNAPSHOT`.